Classical guitar technique: Right hand technique

 Rest stroke is useful for single-line melody playing and tonal accent and emphasis, while free-stroke is the more fundamental technique and is used more frequently in most musical contexts (chords, arpeggios, double stops and melody).
 The strokes are often combined to provide contrasting voices between melody and harmony; "rest-stroke on the melody" is a common approach to balancing the voices.

 One of the tenets of right-hand technique in melody playing is strict alternation of the index (i) and middle (m) fingers—that is, no right-hand finger (excluding the thumb) should be used twice in a row.
 The ring finger (a) is occasionally used if strict i–m alternation creates awkward string-crossings.
 When the ring finger is incorporated, i–a or a–m fingering is generally preferred over m–a, due to the physical constraints of the hand.
+Several reasons are given for the use of alternating fingers including accuracy, speed and rhythmic clarity.